taylulz/Portfolio/README.md

 * Navigate to *LINK TO GH PAGES HERE*
 * Click on the ______ page
 * Try resizing the page
-* Click on some links
+* Check out some of the links

 ## Technologies used
 Basic markup language

 HTML

 CSS

 Bootstrap

 # Leagl
 Copyright (c) 2020 Taylor Delph
 This software is licensed under the MIT license.

--author name
--project name
--description of program
 -program setup instructions
 -link to site on GitHub Pages